Search

 Interestingly, with Storage Spaces Direct, there’s a noticeable drop in performance at queue depths 4 and 8.
 This performance drop is not observed in StarWind VSAN tests.
 StarWind maintains consistent performance, hitting 334,000 IOPS at queue depth 4 and 301,200 IOPS at queue depth 8.

-In contrast, with the workload in the mirror tier, S2D’s performance drops to 114,600 IOPS at queue depth 4 and 62,800 IOPS at queue depth 8, representing reductions of approximately 65.7% and 79.1%, respectively, compared to StarWind VSAN.
+In contrast, with 100% of the workload in the mirror tier, S2D’s performance drops to 114,600 IOPS at queue depth 4 and 62,800 IOPS at queue depth 8, representing reductions of approximately 65.7% and 79.1%, respectively, compared to StarWind VSAN.
 Fortunately, S2D shows a significant rebound in performance starting at QD=16, ultimately scoring about 25% higher than StarWind VSAN under the same conditions.

-However, when the workload is distributed across both mirror and parity tiers, S2D struggles due to ReFS continuously moving new data from the mirror tier to the parity tier, which negatively impacts performance.
+However, when the workload is distributed across both mirror and parity tiers, S2D struggles due to ReFS continuously moving new data from the mirror tier to the parity tier, which negatively affects performance.
 As a result, S2D records 126,200 IOPS at queue depth 2, drops to a low of 49,800 IOPS at QD=8, and then peaks at 247,000 IOPS at queue depth 32.

-Meanwhile, StarWind VSAN outperforms S2D, achieving 241,500 IOPS at queue depth 2 and 534,000 IOPS at queue depth 32, highlighting its superior performance with IOPS figures that are 91.4% higher at queue depth 2 and 116.2% higher at queue depth 32 compared to S2D in the “dual-tier” scenario.
+Meanwhile, StarWind VSAN outperforms S2D, achieving 241,500 IOPS at queue depth 2 and 534,000 IOPS at queue depth 32, highlighting its superior performance with IOPS figures that are 91.4% higher at queue depth 2 and 116.2% higher at queue depth 32 compared to S2D in the “Mirror+Parity” scenario.

 Figure 5: 4K RR/RW 70%/30% (Latency)